 Example:

-We will use the ‘products’ table from the sample database for our demonstration.
+We will demonstrate the ‘products’ table from the sample database.

 dataset-sql-aggregate-function